bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

   and other content are working as expected and won't break in the future as code gets updated.
 {% end %}

-## Cache API

-Bridgetown includes a [Caching API](/docs/plugins/cache-api/) which is used both internally as well as exposed for plugins.
-It can be used to cache the output of deterministic functions to speed up site generation.